Looking for the best things to do in Port Aransas, TX?

-Port Aransas, located just south of Corpus Christi on Mustang Island, has been known for over one hundred years as the crown jewel of vacation spots along the 367 miles of Texas coastline, in part because of the many wonderful things to do in Port Aransas.
+Located on Mustang Island, just south of Corpus Christi, Port Aransas has been known for over a century as the crown jewel of vacation spots along the 367 miles of Texas coastline.

-Wondering what to do in Port Aransas?
-We’ve rounded up the most popular Port Aransas attractions here.
+From dolphin tours to beaches and beyond, we’ve rounded up the most popular Port Aransas attractions here!

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

-The Best Things to Do in Port Aransas
+The Best Things to Do in Port Aransas, TX

 Experience some deep-sea fishing.

-From Tarpon to tuna, plenty of options are available as you discover the harbor area just off Cotter Street.
+From tarpon to tuna, plenty of fishing options are available as you discover the harbor area just off of Cotter Street.

 Once you finish up, relax with a cold brew on their open-air patio while expert chefs prepare the fresh meal you caught yourself.